embrace-io/embrace-docs/docs/android/faq.md

 ### **Can trace IDs for network requests be captured?**

-Yes, you can capture trace IDs in two ways:
-1. Add a trace ID to a request by adding the `x-emb-trace-id` header with the trace ID value
+Yes, you can capture trace IDs by adding the `x-emb-trace-id` header with the trace ID value
-1. If the ID is already present in the request in a different header, set the name of the header in the `embrace-config.json` file with the [`networking[trace_id_header]` setting](/android/features/configuration-file/#trace_id_header-string)

 :::note
 Trace IDs longer than 64 characters will be truncated